lfedgeai/AegisEdgeAI/hybrid-cloud-poc/README-arch-sovereign-unified-identity.md

    - The agent must prove its identity using TPM-based attestation

 4. **SPIRE Agent Requests App Key Information**
-   - The SPIRE Agent calls its TPM Plugin Gateway to build a SovereignAttestation
-   - The TPM Plugin Gateway requests the App Key public key and context from the TPM Plugin Server
+   - The SPIRE Agent requests the App Key public key and context from the SPIRE Agent TPM Plugin Server (sidecar)
-   - The TPM Plugin Server returns the App Key public key (PEM format) and context file path
+   - The SPIRE Agent TPM Plugin Server (sidecar) returns the App Key public key (PEM format) and context file path

 5. **Delegated Certification Request**
-   - The TPM Plugin Gateway requests an App Key certificate from the TPM Plugin Server
+   - The SPIRE Agent requests an App Key certificate from the SPIRE Agent TPM Plugin Server (sidecar)
-   - The TPM Plugin Server forwards this request to the rust-keylime agent's delegated certification endpoint
+   - The SPIRE Agent TPM Plugin Server (sidecar) forwards this request to the rust-keylime agent's delegated certification endpoint
    - The rust-keylime agent performs TPM2_Certify: it uses the TPM's Attestation Key (AK) to sign the App Key's public key
    - This creates a certificate proving the App Key exists in the TPM and was certified by the AK
    - The certificate (containing attestation data and signature) is returned along with the agent's UUID